AimegaelBoudzoumou/Data-Analyst-Bootcamp/1_MySQL and SQL - Bis/8_Data Cleaning in MySQL/1_Data Cleaning in MySQL.md

 ```

 ------------------------------------------------------------------------------------------------------------------
-#### Based on company and location : we want to update the column industry where it is blank
+#### We imagine this scenario : Based on company and location : we want to update the column industry where it is blank

 Eg : we wish the column industry of the first line (in the next table) have not blank, but contains Travel